Oujda: Economy

 Oujda has a strategic importance because of its location on the border.
-There are many economic and natural resources, however, problems of overpopulation of the city and increase in unemployment rate up to 18% of the 11% on the national level has led to migration to foreign countries go up to 28.3% of the national total.
+There are many economic and natural resources, however, the city struggles historically with an unemployment rate higher than the national average, standing on average at 20% compared to the 10.3% national average.

 Oujda relies heavily on trading given its location near the borders of Algeria.
 The economy of the city is directly related to the border's condition as it represents a passage for businesses directed towards Fes in the west, Talmasan in the east, Figuig in the south and Melilla in the north.

 On 18 March 2003, King Mohammed VI indicated the importance of reviving the economy of the Eastern regions of Morocco.
-In the context of this effort, Technopol Oujda was established and the region witnessed road improvement, airport expansion and other projects.
+As a result of this effort, Technopole Oujda was established and the region witnessed road improvement, airport expansion and other projects.

 Sport

 The sports infrastructure in Oujda is composed of a municipal stadium, an Olympic venue, the Honneur Stadium of Oujda, built in 1976, the sports complex 'Rock' including a rugby stadium, a complex tennis in the park Lala Aicha, a golf course and two sports halls.